sidorov-si/procspotter/README.md

     Max:    0.000         6976.000      0.000         0.000
     Avg:    0.000         5946.111      0.000         0.000

 When `-p` ('parse') argument is given to procspotter, a pidstat log file is parsed and maximum and average values are calculated for all statistics measured by `pidstat`.
 If some statistic is not numerical (e. g., 'Command'), corresponding statistics are set to zero.
+For the whole set of statistics that can be measured by pidstat see `man pidstat`.

 ## Requirements